 WHAT IS THE AUSTRALIAN R&D TAX INCENTIVE?

 It’s a great scheme, with companies able to offset either 38.5 per cent or 43.5 per cent of the cost of eligible R&D activities against the tax paid on that company’s annual aggregated turnover.
-The idea of the incentive is that it boosts the competitiveness and productivity of the Australian economy by encouraging R&D activity that might not have happened otherwise, including incentivising smaller firms to do research.
+The idea of the refund is that it boosts the competitiveness and productivity of the Australian economy by encouraging R&D activity that might not have happened otherwise, including incentivising smaller firms to do research.
 For the companies it supports, it’s also designed to provide easy-to-access and predictable support.
-For those who make an operating loss, the incentive is provided in cash.
+For those who make an operating loss, the refund is provided in cash.

-Eligibility for the R&D Tax Incentive
+Eligibility for the R&D tax refund

-There are two core components to the incentive.
+There are two core components to the refund.
 The first is a 43.5 per cent refundable tax offset for eligible companies whose aggregated turnover is less than $20 million, and the second is a non-refundable tax offset of 38.5 per cent for all other eligible entities.
 Some of these entities may also be able to carry forward their unused offset amounts to future income years.